yaredambaye/389Rfall18/week/9/writeup/README.md

 ### Part 2 (40 Pts)

+>You found an interesting trivia service running on a distant computer.
+From my experience of highly-contrieved trivia services such as this one, I have a hunch if you can answer each of the questions, you'll get a flag in return.
+Stub code is provided in part2.py. nc 142.93.117.193 7331

 The second part was a bit tricky.
 I first started out by just nc'ing to the server and using an online hasher to get the correct results. i tried to do this a few times(at least 10) by manually inputing the results, and i failed to get the flag.

 I then used python to automate this process for me.
 The first time i connect i get the following prompt.